Marie Jungius: Reputation

-Jungius was described as slender, with short, blond hair and striking blue eyes.
-She was known for her engaging personality and sunny charm.
-According to Willemijn Posthumus-van der Goot, Jungius had a compelling presence, often captivating audiences with her deep voice and her passionate advocacy for compassion and justice, particularly for women and children.
-Despite experiencing frequent health issues throughout her life, she remained steadfast in her dedication to social causes and education.
+Jungius was described as slender, with short blond hair and blue eyes.
+Willemijn Posthumus-van der Goot described her as an effective speaker with a deep voice and a strong concern for women and children.
+She had recurrent health problems during her life.

 Death and legacy

-Due to worsening health, Jungius resigned from her position in January 1908 and sought treatment for tuberculosis in the Alps.
-She was named honorary president of the Bureau shortly before her death in Arnhem on 22 December 1908.
-Following her death, Anna Polak succeeded her as director.
+As her health worsened, Jungius resigned from the National Bureau for Women's Labour in January 1908 and sought treatment for tuberculosis in the Alps.
+Shortly before her death, she was named honorary president of the bureau.
+She died in Arnhem on 22 December 1908, and Anna Polak succeeded her as director.

-Her funeral took place at Moscowa cemetery, where tributes were delivered by Dora Haver, Wilhelmina Drucker, and Anna Polak.
+Her funeral took place at Moscowa Cemetery, where Dora Haver, Wilhelmina Drucker, and Anna Polak spoke.

-In 1909, Suze Groshans established the Marie Jungius Fonds ("Marie Jungius Fund") in her memory.
+In 1909, Suze Groshans founded the Marie Jungius Fonds ("Marie Jungius Fund") in her memory.
 The fund supported women recovering from illness or overwork.
-Although largely inactive from 1930, it was revived in 1951 when Willemijn Posthumus-van der Goot used it to launch an advisory service for women, Van vrouw tot vrouw ("From Woman to Woman"), which operated until 1965.
+It was mostly inactive after 1930, but was revived in 1951, when Willemijn Posthumus-van der Goot used it to start the women's advisory service Van vrouw tot vrouw ("From Woman to Woman").
+The service operated until 1965.

-In recognition of her legacy, a street in The Hague was named Marie Jungiusweg in 1957.
+A street in The Hague, Marie Jungiusweg, was named after her in 1957.